 - 11.1.
-Over the counter medicines may be administered by staff assessed by the relevant Head of School or Head of Boarding as competent to do so.
-Members of staff accompanying school trips will be given written information about over-the-counter medications, which they might be required to administer.
-On a student's entry to the Foundation, all parents/carers must complete a medical consent form which gives permission for the Foundation's Healthcare Practitioner, designated First Aider or Appointed Person to administer specific over the counter medicines.
+Non-prescription may be administered by staff assessed by the relevant Head of School or Head of Boarding as competent to do so.
+Members of staff accompanying school trips will be given written information about non-prescription medications, which they might be required to administer (contained on the external packaging which must be included).
+On a student's entry to the Foundation, all parents/carers must complete a medical consent form which gives permission for the Foundation's Healthcare Practitioner, designated First Aider or Appointed Person to administer specific non-prescription medicines.
 For medicines required on an adhoc basis which are not included within permissions already given, the Foundation will request a Form 1 to be completed by the parents. - 11.2.
 Students aged 16 or over, and those deemed to be "Gillick competent1" are able to consent to the administration of medicines without parental consent.
 However, if the Head of Boarding, or the Appointed Person in boarding, has any concerns regarding the administration of any medicine to these students, medication will be withheld until the parents/carers can be contacted. - 11.3.
 Paracetamol (including Calpol) may be administered for headaches, pyrexia (temperatures) abdominal pains, toothache, and other conditions when deemed appropriate.
-It may also be administered to those students who are unable to tolerate Non Steroidal Anti-inflammatories
+It may also be administered to those students who are unable to tolerate Non Steroidal Anti-inflammatories (NSAIDs) such as Ibuprofen, for example asthmatic students. - 11.4.
+Ibuprofen may be administered for dysmenorrhoea (painful menstruation), migraine and injuries including such as sporting injuries and other conditions when deemed appropriate.
+If a student requires hospital care, full details of any medication given must be handed to staff at the Accident and Emergency Department.
+Ibuprofen will be withheld from all asthmatic students unless otherwise instructed by the parents. - 11.5.
+Analgesia will normally be withheld in cases involving head injury. - 11.6.
+Antihistamines (Piriton/Cetirizine) may be administered for a mild allergic reaction.
+A bottle of antihistamine liquid or tablets will be accessible at all times for allergic reactions at each School and at the boarding house. - 11.7.
+Aspirin will not be administered unless prescribed by a doctor. - 11.8.
+If the designated adult has any concerns regarding the administration of any medicine to a